Introducing, Dotty Mo.

 How much love can a Mother muster?

-So much that her Maiden-self split parts of her most vulnerable flesh and soul wide open to create her.
+So much that her Maiden-self splits apart her most vulnerable flesh, soul portal wide open to create her.
 It's immeasurable.
 It's happy tears.
 It's holding your breath.
-It's energetic and mystical and every cheeseball inspirational quote you've ever read that plucked a chord of half truth inside you.
+It's energetic and mystical and every cheeseball inspirational quote you've ever read that plucked a chord of half-truth inside you.

 It makes me stutter.

 I see my Mother in a whole new light.
 I see her sacrifices, her strength, her Mother Roof/Floor working like a well-oiled machine, a seamless, timeless locomotive with power and momentum, all pistons firing with countless miles of selflessness behind her.
 I'm in awe of her.
 Her knowledge and generosity with it.
 Her delicate, aching hands holding my daughter, her granddaughter fills me.
 I am humbled and overwhelmed by the luck I have to be on this earth, walking, mothering upright beside, beneath, because of her.
 She's my Bowie.
 She's my Hawking.
 My water well.
 My level.
 She's the tone in my laugh.
 She's the reason I made it through this pregnancy, the reason Nugget is here and healthy.
 I can't stop crying thinking about how much I love this human.

 It makes me grateful for my parents and I cry because I'm fortunate to get to still tell both of them I love them whenever I can... which isn't enough.